Morwenn/cpp-sort/docs/Fixed-size-sorters.md

 #include <cpp-sort/fixed/sorting_network_sorter.h>
 ```

 This sorter provides size-optimal [sorting networks][sorting-network] for 0 thru 32 inputs.
-While using a generic algorithm for the task such as a Batcher's odd-even mergesort may be too slow to be usable, the resulting unrolled sorting networks may be fast enough and even tend to be faster than everything else when it comes to sorting small arrays of integers without requiring additional memory.
+Those networks are manually unrolled *sequential* series of *compare-exchange* operations (CEs) which can be fast enough for certain operations, and do tend to be faster than everything else when it comes to sorting small arrays of integers without requiring additional memory.

 ```cpp
 template<std::size_t N>
 struct sorting_network_sorter;
 ```

-The following table gives the number of *compare-exchange* operations (CEs) used to sort a fixed collection of a given size.
+The following table gives the number of *compare-exchange* operations used to sort a fixed collection of a given size.
 These numbers should correspond to the best-known size-optimal sorting networks at the time of writing (as opposed to depth-optimal sorting networks).
-If you ever find a sorting network using fewer CEs for one of these sizes, don't hesitate to open an issue (but you might as well write a research paper about it).
+If you ever find a sorting network using fewer CEs for one of these sizes, don't hesitate to open an issue, though you might as well write a research paper about it.

 Size | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16
 :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: